Rajashree27122000/Indian-Election-results/README.md

 # 1. Overview

-- **This SQL project analyzes the 2024 Indian General Election results using structured queries.
+-**This SQL project analyzes the 2024 Indian General Election results using structured queries.

-It provides insights into constituency-wise and party-wise results, total seat calculations, and state-wise breakdowns.
+-**It provides insights into constituency-wise and party-wise results, total seat calculations, and state-wise breakdowns.

 # 2. Database Structure
 The project uses a database named Indian_election_results with five key tables: